iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part III.md

 Observe that, compare to the Lyapunov function of gradient descent, we had $z_t$ instead of $x_t$.
 We may first onsider the case when $\delta_t =0$ for all $t \in \N$.
-Review [Proximal Point Method, Convex Part I](Proximal%20Point%20Method,%20Convex%20Part%20I.md) and references therein for more information.
+Review [Convex Proximal Point Method, Part I](../AMATH%20516%20Numerical%20Optimizations/Proximal%20Methods/Convex%20Proximal%20Point%20Method,%20Part%20I.md) and references therein for more information.
 Using a similar derivation the difference as in the case for the PPM analysis of Lyapunov function for gradient descent, giving $\forall t \in \N$

 $$